chriglburri/OxyPlotRenderingPerformanceDemo/README.md

 ```

 * Run the program
-  * 20k LF sinus data points will be generated.
+  * 20k LF sine data points will be generated.
   * The rendering takes less than a second.
   * Most of the plot area is white.
 There is a sine line going from left to the right.
   * Actions like zooming and panning are fast.